brainboard/docs/cloud-design/design-area/node.md

   * For example, you cannot add a subnet inside a subnet, VPC inside VPC, VNET inside VNET...
 * When you try to add a container into another one, Brainboard automatically fixes the right order of containers based on what is accepted by the provider.
   * For example, if you try to add a VPC inside a subnet, Brainboard will put the subnet inside the VPC and fills the information correctly for you.
-* You can still reference resources from different providers in the ID card.
+* You can still reference resources from different providers in the Resource Configuration panel.
   * For example, reference AD user inside a VM.
 * When selecting multiple resources and cloning them, Brainboard automatically generates new resource names to avoid collisions and tracks dependencies correctly.
 Which means, the Terraform plan should pass after the clone.